 Capital assets purchased or acquired are carried at historical cost or estimated historical cost.
 The School capitalizes tangible personal property with a cost of \$500 and useful life of over one year.
 Other costs incurred for repairs and maintenance are expensed as incurred.
 Capital assets are depreciated using the straight-line method.
 When capital assets are disposed, the costs and applicable accumulated depreciation are removed from the respective accounts, and the resulting gain or loss is recorded in operations.
+Internally constructed or donated property and equipment are recorded if the item cost, or has a fair market value of, \$100 or more.
+Donated properties are valued at the estimated fair market value as of the date received.
+Additions, improvements and other capital outlays that significantly extend the useful life of an asset are capitalized and depreciated over the remaining useful lives of the related capital assets.
+For leasehold improvements made under related party lease that is reasonably assured of being renewed for multiple periods, depreciation is calculated using the straight-line method over the estimated useful lives of the assets.
 Estimated useful lives, in years, for depreciable assets are as follows:

 Furniture and equipment 5 Years

+Building and improvements 5 Years

 Computer equipment and software 3 Years

-Building and improvements 3 Years

 Textbooks 3 Years